mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ### What just happened?

-To make this transaction happen alot of things are being done for you by bitcoin-cli behind the scene.
+To make this transaction happen a lot of things are being done for you by bitcoin-cli behind the scene.
 This includes selecting which UTXO to spend, calculating the transaction fee, building the transaction, signing the transaction, and broadcasting the transaction.
 In the subsequent sections you will learn all about this process because we are going to build a transaction piece by piece.

 # Building transactions